sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 	* You can set a custom publisher logo.
 * **Added:** A Google News sitemap.
 When you mark pages as `NewsArticle`, they'll be included.
 	* The query limit from The SEO Framework applies.
 	* At most, 1000 news articles are included in the sitemap.
 * **Added:** Sites that represent a `Person` are now supported for Articles markup.
 * **Added:** A Post State in the post overview, next to each post title, now hints the Articles type.
 * **Improved:** Articles now intelligently trims titles, instead of invalidating the output when a title is over 110 characters.
 * **Changed:** This extension now requires TSF v4.0.2 or higher.
+* **Info:** Some post-meta and extension settings are hidden when the website represents a `Person`, instead of an `Organization`.
 * **Deprecated:**
 	* These filters have been converted to the new options, somewhat gracefully.
 You should remove them from your site if you have it installed.
 Use the new options, instead.
 		* `the_seo_framework_articles_supported_post_types`.